katylak/cvad/post-provisioning-vmware.md

        Replace the contents of the {} with the values for your system.

-### On-Premises
+### Extended (Site-to-Site)
 {: #ad-topology-network-connectivity-onprem-vmware}

 **Domain controller latency issues**

-The On-Premises option does not have a domain controller (DC) on {{site.data.keyword.cloud_notm}}.
+The Extended (Site-to-Site) option does not have a domain controller (DC) on {{site.data.keyword.cloud_notm}}.
 Sites that do not have domain controllers are less efficient because of slow AD authentication and GPO processing.
 If you have sites with no DCs, you can limit the latency issues if you:
 * Create the AD subnets for these sites and link them to the closest site with a DC.
 The sites reach the on-premises side for AD authentication and GPO processing.
 * Enable GPO processing over [slow links detection](https://technet.microsoft.com/en-us/library/cc781031%28v=ws.10%29.aspx?f=255&MSPPError=-2147217396).